navazjm/tloc/README.md

 straightforward approach to counting lines of code.
 As of August 22, 2024, `tloc` parses each file line by line, performing the following checks:

-1. **Blank Lines**: If a line is empty or contains only newline characters, it is counted as a blank line.
+1. **Blank Lines**: If a line is empty or an espace sequence representing whitespace, it is counted as a blank line.
-1. **Multiline Comment Start**: If a line begins with characters indicating the start of a multiline comment block, tloc recognizes it as the beginning of a comment.
+1. **Multiline Comment Start**: If a line *begins* with characters indicating the start of a multiline comment block, tloc recognizes it as the beginning of a comment.
 1. **Within Multiline Comment**: Lines within a multiline comment block are counted as comments until the end of the block is detected.
-1. **Single Line Comment**: If a line begins with characters that denote a single-line comment, it is counted as a comment.
+1. **Single Line Comment**: If a line *begins* with characters that denote a single-line comment, it is counted as a comment.
 1. **Source Code**: Any line that does not meet the above conditions is counted as source code.

 For more detailed examples and explanations, refer to [calculations.md](./docs/calculations.md)